 We saw ‘Martenitsi’ still hanging in trees – small pieces of white and red cloth, often in the form of two dolls, a male and a female, left or worn from 1st March until the first stork, swallow, or blossoming tree appears to mark the arrival of spring.

 In Scotland there is recognition of this.
 Our challenge is to continue to develop initiatives that connect people and nature, and there are already many examples.
 Scottish Natural Heritage’s slogan is just that: “Connecting People and Nature in Scotland”.
 Work is being done to build the links through green infrastructure, increasing access and enjoyment of the countryside, forest schools, green gyms and ‘Scotland’s Natural Larder’.
-All of these initiatives help, but they are often focussed on specific groups or locations.
-The ‘Living Landscapes’ work by the Wildlife Trusts aims to do this on a scale that works for individuals as well as societies and the environment as a whole.
+These initiatives often focus on specific groups or locations.
+The ‘Living Landscapes’ work by the Wildlife Trusts, ‘Cairngorms Connect’ and other initiatives aim to make connections on a scale that works for individuals as well as societies and the environment as a whole.
 Everybody should be aware of and be able to enjoy their local green spaces and natural areas, whether they are wild or close to where we live.
 Everyone should be able to get earth on their hands from allotments or pick fruit from a tree in community orchard.

 The challenge for the people that live in the small houses, farms, villages and towns within and around the Central Balkan National Park and on the Devetaki Plateau is to keep their connection with nature.
 To hang on to it whilst embarking on the journey to market and promote their diverse heritage.
 To enjoy it and allow others to do so as development and tourism in this fascinating country inevitably grows.